 During your tenancy, the landlord will normally have buildings insurance, which will cover the property against risks such as fire and flooding.
 However, insuring your personal belongings is your responsibility.
 This will ensure that if the need ever arises, your own items are protected and insured.

 Television, Telephone and Internet

 All households in the UK that watch television live, including live-stream from a laptop or tablet device, require a television licence.
-The current annual cost for a television licence is £145.50 and as a tenant, unless otherwise stated, the cost will be your responsibility.
+As a tenant, unless otherwise stated, the cost will be your responsibility.
 More information can be found at www.tvlicensing.co.uk.

 Usually a telephone line is required to use internet in a property and there a many companies that offer a combined package for internet and telephone line.
 The landlord will usually have a line installed in the property ready to be used, however should there not be a connection present, please get permission before having one installed.

 Properties will usually be rented on a fully furnished, part furnished or unfurnished basis.
 Fully furnished most commonly means that the property will contain all essential furniture and appliances, in most cases including cutlery, crockery and linens.
 Part furnished properties will usually have some items of furniture provided such as a sofa and bed.
 However, if you are renting a property on a part furnished basis it is important to clarify exactly what items are included when making your offer to avoid any confusion at point of move in.
 Unfurnished properties come with no ‘soft’ furniture whatsoever; however integrated and white goods such as washing machines are usually included – again it is a good idea to get clarification on this before signing your agreement.